cloudera/hue/tools/kubernetes/helm/mock-storage/README.md

-# Cloudera Data Warehouse Mock Storage Chart
+# Mock Storage Chart

 This chart schedules a mini HDFS and Hive to run inside the K8s cluster.
-It enables quick demoing of the Data Warehouse app.

-**Long term** is to also provide to use a remote storage and point to it via the [values.yaml](values.yaml) configuration.

 ## Install